gcobb321/icloud3_v3_docs/docs/chapters/7_alerts-sensor.md

 #### *iCloud3_Alerts* Notification for the state value (first alert message above)

-Sent a notification with the *icloud3_alerts* highest priority message (state value)
+Sends a notification with the *icloud3_alerts* highest priority message (state value)

 - Triggers:
   - HA starts, or